 What is PEP

 PEP (sometimes called PEPSE) is a combination of HIV drugs that can stop the virus taking hold.
 It can be used after the event if you've been at risk of HIV transmission.

-To work, PEP must be taken within 72 hours (three days), and ideally should be taken as soon as possible, ideally within 24 hours.
+To work, PEP must be taken within 72 hours (three days), and should be taken as soon as possible, ideally within 24 hours.

 PEP is not a ‘morning after pill’ for HIV, and it’s not guaranteed to work.
 It’s meant as an emergency measure to be used as a last resort, such as if a condom fails during sex.
 Taking PEP will not protect you from other sexually transmitted infections or unplanned pregnancy.

 Where to get PEP